 History of Tamina Spring and Pfäfers Baths

 Tamina Spring was discovered in 1240 by two hunters.
 After their discovery, the monks from Pfäfers Abbey nearby recognized its healing properties.
 Since then, many people have come here for the healing powers of Tamina spring water.

 Its first guests were lowered down Tamina Gorge on ropes.
 Sick people would bathe in rock caverns.
 During this time, getting to the gorge wasn’t easy.
-In fact, it was very dangerous.
+It was very dangerous.

 What makes thermal water so hot?
 No one knows for sure.
 However, there’s a theory that the water from Glarus (around Tödi) or Sardona goes underground to stay warm and comes up via the rocky crevices or fissures after 10.5 years.
 The water temperature always stays the same.
 It’s bacteria-free and neutral.

 You can enter Tamina Gorge after scanning your ticket.
 The gate is a narrow turnstile, so big strollers won’t fit.
 It’s got handrails throughout the path to keep you safe.

 In Tamina Gorge, you can see how powerful the water is.
 At the very end, there is the spring itself.
 Up to 5,000 to 8,000 liters of water per minute or 7 to 10 million liters a day come out of the thermal springs.
 It is a fascinating phenomenon.